 The idea is to traverse the tree starting from the root by an Euler tour (traversal without lifting a pencil), which is a DFS-type traversal with preorder traversal characteristics.

 The LCA of nodes 4 and 9 is node 2, which happens to be the node closest to the root amongst all those encountered between the visits of 4 and 9 during a DFS of T. This observation is the key to the reduction.
 Let’s rephrase: Our node is the node at the smallest level and the only node at that level amongst all the nodes that occur between consecutive occurrences (any) of u and v in the Euler tour of T.

 - Nodes visited in order of Euler tour of T

-- Level of each node visited in Euler tour of T
+- The level of each node visited in the Euler tour of T

 - Index of the first occurrence of a node in Euler tour of T (since any occurrence would be good, let’s track the first one)

 - Do a Euler tour on the tree, and fill the euler, level and first occurrence arrays.